Mysticx69/TPcloudAWS/README.md

 </br>
 We added some extra things (compared to what was asked in the TP subject):
 - We simulated webservers, backend servers and database servers using docker containers (deployed through user_data attribute in terraform)
 - We deployed an Elastic Load Balancer (ELB) in frontend who listen to port 80 and forward to an Auto Scalling Group (of our webservers) to access web services.
-We dont have access to Amazon Certificate Manager to deploy service on HTTPS.
+We dont have access to Amazon Certificate Manager to deploy service on HTTPS properly.
-- We deployed a S3 Bucket with encryption, versioning for ELB logs
+- We deployed a S3 Bucket with encryption, versioning and restrcited access for ELB logs
 - We deployed a bastion host for devops team with correct security group.
 Unfortunately, we dont have access to marketplace to deploy bastion CIS host (hardened VM) but it's my recommendation.
 - In some security groups, you will find an extra ip : `176.147.76.8/32`.
 It's my personnal internet box public Ip for test purposes and to reach web services and so on.
 Feel free to communicate your public IP so I can add it to security groups so you can also test services.

 We added :
 - EC2 encryption volumes (with KMS)
 - Tags policy (Our own policy since AWS organization now available in labs accounts)
-- VPC flowlogs
+- VPC flowlogs to AWS cloudwatch

 **All the code was written following the best practices enonced in the e-book >[here](https://www.terraform-best-practices.com)<**